 Contemporary Authors Overview: Biographies of more than 116,000 writers from all genres, including fiction, nonfiction, poetry, journalism, drama, motion pictures, and television.
 Dates: 20th & 21st Centuries.
 Scope: Worldwide.

 Contemporary World Music Contemporary World Music delivers the sounds of all regions from every continent.
 The database will contain important genres such as reggae, worldbeat, neo-traditional, world fusion, Balkanic jazz, African film, Bollywood, Arab swing and jazz, and other genres such as traditional music - Indian classical, fado, flamenco, klezmer, zydeco, gospel, gagaku, and more.

-Dissertations and Theses: Sciences and Engineering A comprehensive collection of scholarly research in the Sciences and Engineering, this database covers more than 1.7 million dissertations and theses.
+Dissertations and Theses: Sciences and Engineering Overview: The world's most comprehensive collection of dissertations and theses in the sciences and engineering, with more than 1.7 million entries.
+Dates: 1861 to present.
+Scope: Worldwide.

 DRAM (Database of Recorded American Music) DRAM is a not-for-profit resource providing CD quality audio, complete and original liner notes and essays from New World Records, Composers Recordings, Inc. (CRI) and other important labels.
 DRAM offers the educational community on-demand, high-quality streaming access to complete works.

 Early American Newspapers Overview: 1,000 U.S. historical newspapers from all 50 states.
 Search through news content through individual publications as well as images and advertisements.
 Dates: 1690-1922.
 Scope: The United States of America